 The modern art of gardening will also feature in our daily itineraries.
 The renowned partnership of Gertrude Jekyll and Edwin Lutyens can be found at Bois de Moutiers, until recently the home of the Mallet family.
-Though the house is currently closed for restoration, Miss Jekyll’s garden is still there for us to enjoy.
-Just along the coast is a more recent horticultural icon, La Vasterival, where over fifty years Princess Greta Sturdza transformed and gardened wild thickets into a magical garden of ambition and intent.
-Back near Rouen and on a contemporary note, living colour weaves its way through the glorious gardens of the Jardin Plume, described by Robin Lane-Fox in the FT one of the most exciting gardens to be created in France in recent years.
+Though the house is currently closed for restoration, it is hoped the garden designed by Miss Jekyll may be visited.
+Just along the coast is a more recent horticultural icon, Le Vasterival, where over fifty years Princess Greta Sturdza tamed wild thickets creating a magical garden of ambition and intent.
+Back near Rouen and on a contemporary note, living colour weaves its way through the glorious gardens of the Jardin Plume, described by Robin Lane-Fox in the FT as one of the most exciting gardens to be created in France in recent years.

 Participants will meet at and depart from Ashford International Station in Kent, where we join our coach which will be with us throughout the tour.
 We travel to France via the Channel Tunnel and continue to Rouen for our six-night stay at the 5* Hôtel de Bourgtheroulde.
 The excellent facilities include a fine dining restaurant, indoor swimming pool and spa.
 This converted sixteenth century palace could not be better placed as the River Seine, Old Market Square, restaurants, cafes and shops are all minutes away.